SSN235/Neuron-Gene-Expression-Prediction/README.md

 NGEP is a computational framework for predicting cell-type-specific gene expression from neuronal 3D morphology.
 A feedforward neural network is trained on open-access data from NeuroMorpho.org and the Allen Brain Atlas to infer parvalbumin mRNA levels across regions of the mouse neocortex, using fourteen engineered morphological features derived from five base measurements.

 The immediate application is Pvalb expression prediction in neocortical neurons.
 The broader vision is more ambitious.
 A framework that predicts gene expression from morphology, applied across any brain region and any gene, could map where a pathological gene is most aberrantly expressed and use that map to localize the circuit most likely responsible for a given disorder.
 NGEP is the first step toward that goal.
+Realizing that vision will require retraining on human neuronal data, as human morphology differs meaningfully from mouse, and validating that the structure-to-expression relationships learned here transfer across species.

 ## Clinical Significance